2024–25 Philadelphia 76ers season

 The 2024–25 Philadelphia 76ers season was the 76th season for the franchise in the National Basketball Association (NBA), as well as their first with Paul George on the roster.

 A loss to the Brooklyn Nets on February 22, 2025 ensured the 76ers couldn't match or exceed their record from the previous season.
 Following a loss to the Atlanta Hawks on March 10, the 76ers were guaranteed to finish with a losing record for the first time since 2017.
-On March 13, general manager Daryl Morey revealed on Pablo S. Torre's podcast called "Pablo Torre Finds Out" that Morey and the 76ers did use AI to help make key team decisions and moves during the season.
+On March 13, general manager Daryl Morey revealed on Pablo Torre's podcast called "Pablo Torre Finds Out" that Morey and the 76ers did use AI to help make key team decisions and moves during the season.
 This led to derision by current and former NBA players (including a former 76ers player) regarding the team and Morey's situation there.

 On March 29, the 76ers were eliminated from postseason contention for the first time since 2017 following a loss to the Miami Heat.